csbrendan/CS229/README.md

 - FaceForensics++
 - AltFreezing

+# Facial Deepfake Detection

+**Project Overview**

+This project aims to detect deepfake videos using a state-of-the-art deep learning model.
+We leverage the FaceForensics dataset for training and evaluation.

+**Dataset**

+* **FaceForensics:** This dataset contains a large collection of real and fake videos, providing a rich source of training data.

+**Model Architecture**

+We utilize a deep neural network architecture, inspired by [AltFreezing](https://github.com/ZhendongWang6/AltFreezing), to extract relevant features from video frames.
+The model is fine-tuned on a custom dataset to improve performance.

+**Training and Fine-tuning**

+1. **Data Preparation:**
+   * Download and process the FaceForensics dataset using the provided script:
+     ```bash
+     python faceforensics_download_v4.py
+     ```
+2. **Model Training:**
+   * Fine-tune the model on a custom augmented dataset:
+     ```bash
+     python ft_augment.py
+     ```
+   * Or, fine-tune the model on a custom dataset without augmentation:
+     ```bash
+     python finetune_custom_data.py
+     ```

+**Evaluation**

+The model is evaluated on a held-out test set from the FaceForensics dataset, measuring its accuracy in detecting deepfake videos.

+**Future Work**

+* Explore advanced techniques like adversarial training to improve robustness against adversarial attacks.
+* Investigate the use of attention mechanisms to focus on key regions of the face.
+* Develop a real-time deepfake detection system for practical applications.

+**Note:** For detailed usage and configuration options, refer to the specific scripts.

 ## Attribution

 Part of the code for supervised-fine-tuning and dpo was adapted and inspired from a deeplearning.ai notebook, "Supervised fine-tuning (SFT) of an LLM" and "Human preference fine-tuning using direct preference optimization (DPO) of an LLM" by Lewis Tunstall and Edward Beeching of Hugging Face.